mbleigh/mbleigh.dev/src/content/post/ai-data-filter/index.md

 feel like a natural part of the interface.
 Everyone is familiar with a search bar, but thanks to GenAI our search bar can directly manipulate a complex interface by better understanding our users' intent.

+The [full source code](https://github.com/mbleigh/genkitchen/tree/main/src/app/filter) of the demo application is available on GitHub.